 An animal study showed that chaga may help increase exercise endurance.
-Mice given chaga extracts were able to swim for a longer period of time than those not given any extracts.
-Scientists noted that the mice given chaga also had significantly more glycogen in their liver and muscles, the predominant storage form of glucose for energy production.
-Glycogen storage directly affects exercise endurance, and the results of this study suggest that chaga might slow down the utilization of glycogen.52
+Mice given chaga extracts for 14 days (at 0, 100, 200 and 300 mg/kg) were able to swim for a longer period of time than those given distilled water.
+Scientists noted that the mice given chaga also had significantly more glycogen — the predominant storage form of glucose for energy production — in their liver and muscles.
+Glycogen storage directly affects exercise endurance, and the results of this study suggest that chaga might increase the time before glycogen is depleted.52

 Chaga polysaccharides also greatly reduced blood lactate levels in the mice.
 Muscles produce high levels of lactate during high-intensity exercise, which contributes to fatigue.
 Therefore, removing lactate quickly is beneficial to prevent or delay fatigue.52

-Antimicrobials are agents that kill and/or inhibit the growth of microorganisms, such as bacteria, viruses, fungi, etc. As a folk remedy, chaga extracts have been shown to exhibit potent antiviral activity.
-Scientists attribute this to the 15 to 20 years the parasitic fungus spends in the forest atmosphere, where it must develop a complex defense system against environmental stressors such as plant viruses and insect toxins.44
+As a folk remedy, chaga extracts have been used to enhance immune system function.
+Scientists attribute this to the 15 to 20 years the parasitic fungus spends in the forest atmosphere, where it must develop a complex defense system against environmental stressors such as plant and insect toxins.44

-The antiviral activity is believed to be due to the diverse constituents found in chaga, like betulin, hispolon, hispidin, lupeol, and mycosterols.
+The immune-supporting activity is believed to be due to the diverse constituents found in chaga, like betulin, hispolon, hispidin, lupeol, and mycosterols.

 8. Skin Repair and Protection

-Beta-glucans and betulinic acid in chaga may also help slow down signs of aging in your skin.
+Beta-glucans and betulinic acid in chaga may help slow down signs of aging in your skin.

 Melanin also plays an important role in skin health.
 Melanin, like that found in chaga, is thought to protect human skin against DNA damage by absorbing UV radiation.
-One study found that melanin increased the sun protection factor (SPF) of gel sunscreens.54 Another found that melanin functions as a free radical scavenger, which can also help keep your skin looking younger for longer.
+One in vitro study found that melanin increased the sun protection factor (SPF) of gel sunscreens.54 Another found that melanin functions as a free radical scavenger, which can also help keep your skin looking younger for longer.62

 9. Brain Function Enhancement

-A team of researchers investigated if chaga had any protective effects in mice with chemically-induced cognitive dysfunction.
-They found that mice treated with chaga had significantly improved learning and memory compared to those that did not receive treatment.51
+A team of researchers investigated if chaga had any protective effects in mice with chemically-induced cognitive decline.
+They found that mice given chaga for 7 days had significantly improved learning and memory compared to those that did not receive the fungus.51